Kewels/Super_Hyper_Sonic_Faithful/Super Sonic V1 Alpha/transform-readme.txt

 From there, you can use the folowing controls on a controller:

+NOTE: DS4 and DS5 controllers are currently not functional natively.
+If you wish to use one of these controllers, you will need to enable Steam input instead.
+Keep in mind that Xbox controls will show up instead of PlayStation icons.
+The same is true for Switch controllers.

 Left trigger + Y to transform.
 Left stick click to fly up and right stick click to fly down.
 RT+A+left thumbstick click will force your vertical speed to 0.